TommasoTarchi/autoRNAseq/README.md

 **Please check** that your txt file does not contain any empty lines, as they would most likely produce an error.

-### Comparisons file
+### Contrasts file

-If you are running the splicing analysis step as part of your pipeline, you need to pass the comparisons you would like to perform through a correctly formatted txt file, called `comparisons_file` in this document.
+If you are running the splicing analysis step as part of your pipeline, you need to pass the contrasts you would like to perform through a correctly formatted txt file, called `contrasts_file` in this document.

 The txt file should look like:
 ````
-comparison_1,treatment_1,control_1
+contrast_1,treatment_1,control_1
-comparison_2,treatment_2,control_2
+contrast_2,treatment_2,control_2
 ...
 ````
-i.e. each line should contain the name of the comparison (arbitrary) and the name of the two conditions to be compared, all comma-separated.
+i.e. each line should contain the name of the contrast (arbitrary) and the name of the two conditions to be compared, all comma-separated.

-The comparison name will be used only to organize the outputs of the splicing analysis: it will be the name of the subdirectory containing the output files.
+The contrast name will be used only to organize the outputs of the splicing analysis: it will be the name of the subdirectory containing the output files.

 **Notice**: the name of the two conditions to compare **must** be equal to those of the conditions given in `input_list`.
 Also, at least one BAM (or FastQ pair) must correspond to each requested condition, otherwise the behaviour of the program is not defined.